 Many of my clients ask about the security of their data, as this is a real concern these days.
 What if the servers go down or are hacked and wiped clean of data?
 What about if you install an app that doesn’t integrate as nicely as you had hoped?
 You can use Rewind to protect the data and can ‘rewind’ back in time to before you integrated the app.
 There are many situations in which I have had to delete and re-do transactions – with Rewind, this is a thing of the past.
 I can now simply pick a point in time, restore the data from the date and time I selected, and start fresh.

 Rewind also is not just for QuickBooks Online, and it does more than just backups – you can copy QuickBooks Online files too.
 It also integrates with ecommerce apps like Shopify and BigCommerce, so this provides extra protection for your clients.

 Just imagine the value and peace of mind this brings to your firm and how you can use this extra layer of security as a selling point.
 In our firm, we now add Rewind to all new clients and can confirm that our ideal clients are impressed with the security that Rewind offers and appreciate this additional feature.

-To recap, you protect your value with ongoing education, cherry-picking who you deal with and offering services and packages topped up with apps that will attract your ideal client.
-By doing so, you’ll be more valuable to your clients, in which you should be charging appropriately.
+To recap, you protect your value with ongoing education, cherry-picking who you deal with, and offering services and packages topped up with apps that will attract your ideal client.
+By doing so, you’ll be more valuable to your clients, which you should be charging appropriately.
 Remember, your ideal client will see the value in your services, and will expect equally appropriately valued fees.